 WHO OWES WHAT TO WHOM?

-It was clever double-dealing that Germany, in league with the Troika – the triumvirate of the European Commission, the International Monetary Fund, and the European Central Bank – dished out a crippling dose of austerity and browbeats the small nation of Greece on the international stage to meet its loan commitments while it steadfastly refuses to acknowledge its own obligations.
+It is clever double-dealing that Germany, in league with the Troika – the triumvirate of the European Commission, the International Monetary Fund, and the European Central Bank – dishes out a crippling dose of austerity and browbeats the small nation of Greece on the international stage to meet its loan commitments while it steadfastly refuses to acknowledge its own obligations.
 We have seen this movie before: Germany made its last payment to American claimants of WW I reparations in 2010.

-Ironically, Germany was the principal beneficiary of our financial and moral largesse in two important ways: 1) In 1948, when the Soviet Union blocked all road, canal, and rail access to West Berlin it was the United States which did the heavy work in airlifting 2.4 million tons of supplies into the beleaguered city.
+Ironically, Germany was the principal beneficiary of our financial and moral largesse in one of two important ways: 1) In 1948, when the Soviet Union blocked all road, canal, and rail access to West Berlin it was the United States which did the heavy work in airlifting 2.4 million tons of supplies into the beleaguered city.
 The United States flew 76% of the roughly 300,000 sorties delivering fuel, medicines, and food to a city on the verge of famine.
 2) Approximately two-thirds of Germany’s war indebtedness, much of it provided by the Marshall Plan, was forgiven.
 In effect, the Marshall Plan treated the former belligerent Nazi regime as it did the Allied nations of the United Kingdom and France.
-If ever you wondered what explains the German Wirtschaftswunder or economic “miracle” in the aftermath of the war this is a good place to start looking.
+If ever you wondered what explains the German economic “miracle” in the aftermath of the war this is a good place to start looking.

 GERMANY PLAYS BOTH ENDS AGAINST THE MIDDLE